irmen/Pyro3/examples/Readme.txt

-NS_sec_plugins    - shows the connection validator plugin feature of the NS noNS              - how to use Pyro without a Name Server (not recommended) oneway            - shows how oneway calls work in the background quickstart        - shows the use of the Pyro.ext.remote module which makes using Pyro extremely easy, and a 'pyrorun' script which makes it even easier (no more server code needed!) quickstart-noNS   - like "quickstart" but doesn't use the Name Server simple            - a simple generic test
+NS_sec_plugins    - shows the connection validator plugin feature of the NS noNS              - how to use Pyro without a Name Server (not recommended) oneway            - shows how oneway calls work in the background proxysharing      - shows the sharing of proxies over different threads quickstart        - shows the use of the Pyro.ext.remote module which makes using Pyro extremely easy, and a 'pyrorun' script which makes it even easier (no more server code needed!) quickstart-noNS   - like "quickstart" but doesn't use the Name Server simple            - a simple generic test